hotwax/oms-documentation/krewe/Flows/SalesOrders/DeparmentMapping.md

 # Departments

 ## What are Departments?
+Departments are listed first on transactions, and are useful when designating transactions and employees as part of an internal team.

+They're also used to track income and expenses by each department over any time period in the reports

+[Reference][departmentDocs]

 ## How they're setup in HotWax
 The department, from a business perspective, is determined by the facility the order is placed from.
 Before HotWax this information was mapped from Shopify Location ID to NetSuite Department using a Celigo Script.